FlawCon/2019.flawcon.xyz/coc/handling-guidelines.md

 - Find them a quite place to be
 - Ask if they need/want a friend to be with them
 - Ask "How can I help you?"
-- Give them contact information for the conference staff
+- Give them contact information for the conference organisers

 # What do to next
-A meeting of all conference staff must be called immediately, this meeting must;
+A meeting of all conference organisers should be called immediately or if not possible at the quickly as possible, this meeting should;
 - Determine what happened
 - Consider possible routes of action